-Step 1: Setup OpenNMS Horizon to allow Minion communication
+3.2.
+Set Up OpenNMS Horizon to allow Minion communication

-Communication between a Minion and OpenNMS Horizon uses REST API and a messaging system, by default ActiveMQ.
-An authenticated user in OpenNMS Horizon is required for these communication channels.
-The security role ROLE\MINION includes the minimal amount of permissions required for a Minion to operate.
+Communication between a Minion and OpenNMS Horizon uses the REST API and a messaging system, by default ActiveMQ.
+Before installing a Minion, you need to create an authenticated user with the ROLE_MINION security role for these communication channels.